-A tale I was often told by my father was that Hugh once said to a television repair man who was in his living room fixing his television; “It’ll a’ be different when ther’ hingin’ aff the wa'”, it is reported that this was greeted with a look of bemused indifference from the engineer but my father always knew that Hugh was right, and sure enough twenty five years after his death his predictions came true.
+A tale I was often told by my father was that Hugh once said to a television repair man who was in his living room fixing his television; “It’ll a’ be different when ther’ hingin’ aff the wa'”, it is reported that this was greeted with a look of bemused indifference from the engineer but my father always knew that Hugh was right.

-What my father perhaps never realised was that he too told me something that stuck in my mind as much as his father’s story did for him and influenced my career choices.
+What my father perhaps never realised was that he too told me something that stuck in my mind as much as his father’s story did for him, something that would later by a significant influence on my career choices.

 In primary school I was asked to write about something that would make the most impact in the future, my father insisted I write about the rise of computers.
-His “hingin’ aff the wa'” moment came when he excitedly told me that one day in the future your computer would be tiny, would go everywhere with you, would wake you up in the morning, know when it was your birthday and perhaps even talk to you.
+His hingin’ aff the wa’ moment came when he excitedly told me that one day in the future your computer would be tiny, would go everywhere with you, would wake you up in the morning, know when it was your birthday and perhaps let you talk to it, ask you question and even talk back to you.

 He was right.